scalatra/scalatra-website/guides/commands.md

 ```

 Writing a `handle` function is something you'll do very often when using
-Scalatra command objects to do your databinding.
+Scalatra command objects.
 Remember when we said
 in our quick theoretical discussion above, that the simplest Command
 object has a single method, `execute`?
 Scalatra follows this pattern,
 but `execute` on a Scalatra command does a bit more than in the classical